Lecturer, Reading Education Program, Department of Teaching and Learning

 Areas of specialization:

-Using the four dimensions of critical literacy (Lewison, Leland, & Harste, 2008) as a springboard, Buryère's current research focuses on how critical discourse might influence authoring ideas and voice at the second grade level.
+Using the four dimensions of critical literacy (Lewison, Leland, & Harste, 2008) as a springboard, Justine's current research focuses on how critical discourse might influence authoring ideas and voice of students in kindergarten through third grade.
 More specifically, she is using drama in education teaching philosophies to bring stories to life, to engage students in critical conversations, and to foster author fluency.